- 01 Windows 10 Not Detecting Hard Drive But BIOS Does

 - Your drive letter is missing.

 For the BIOS issue, you can try two ways in this part.
-We advise you to use solution 1 first.
-Solution 2 involves disassembling the computer and reinstalling the hard disk, which may be hard if you are a beginner.
+We advise you to use fix one first.
+Fix two involves disassembling the computer and reinstalling the hard disk, which may be hard if you are a beginner.

 Step 1.
-Restart PC and press F2/Delete to access BIOS.
+Restart the PC and press F2/Delete to enter BIOS.

 Step 3.
 Press F8 to save and exit.

-Solution 2 - Reinstall Drive to Fix M.2 Drive Not Detected In Windows 10/11
+Fix 2.
+Reinstall Drive to Fix M.2 Drive Not Detected in Windows 10

 Step 1.
 Disconnect Your PC's power supply.
 (If you are using the laptop, you can take out the battery.)